2019/20 athletics season continues

 Children re morning events refer to arikichildrensathletics on Facebook or to otago children's athletics on Facebook or on the Thursday Sports Draw in the ODT/Star.

-Saturday competition begins in October at the Caledonian Ground.
-The first Saturday is ‘Ribbon Day’ which is a great time to introduce new athletes to competitive Saturdays.
+The first Saturday for club opening day is in October 2020 and is a ‘Ribbon Day’ which is a great time to introduce new athletes to competitive Saturdays.
 If you are unsure whether or not you want to compete on Saturdays, the first 3 Saturdays are open to those who want to have a go without committing to the whole season.
 No uniform or Colgate patch are required but you will need a day patch which is free and available from Ariki officials in the grandstand.
 Sian works in the control room on a Saturday morning so she will be able to assist you.

 For those athletes who are competing on Saturdays, always remember your full club uniform (shorts and singlet with Colgate patch), and warm pants.
 Please remember to be at the Caledonian ground by 8.45am for a warm-up.